Forgot to mention!!

 - Qtip swaps.

-- Switch to the all paper ones that can be composted
+- Switch to paper ones that can be composted

 - Switch to Reel toilet paper.
 I tried Reel after being a Charmin Ultra Strong fan and I REALLY like Reel.
 It’s what I have stocked for when a friend comes over who isn’t going to dive into a bidet/reusable TP situation.